Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

 import ApolloSandboxComponent from '@site/src/components/ApolloSandboxComponent';

-Presents onchain activity in a simple descriptive summary.
+Presents onchain activity in a simple descriptive summary including references to dynamic elements of the transaction such as tokens, NFTs, and accounts.
 Great for use in account histories, social feeds, or app specific feeds.

 ---